False light is a form of invasion of privacy for which you can pursue a civil claim. A false light claim exists when an individual or business

 - Criminal invasion of privacy.

-In either case, however, defamation involves:
+In either case, however, the elements of defamation involve:

 - An untrue statement,

-- That was damaging to the plaintiff's reputation,
+- That was damaging to your reputation,

 - With knowledge of the statement’s falsity or failure to use reasonable care to ascertain its truth

 If you are a private figure, you must prove malice to recover punitive damages for a matter of public concern.
 For further discussion, see our page on distinguishing defamation from false light.